feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 I try hard to keep the noise and distraction at a low level - which is extremely hard.

-The problem is that, nowadays, most of the available information is bullshit, and I don’t want to spend my time on that.
+The problem is that, nowadays, most of the available information is bullshit, and I don't want to spend my time on that.
 [Death to bullshit](http://deathtobullshit.com/)!

 As James Gleick once said: